wasdee/thaipy.github.io/coc.md

 ---
-title: ThaiPys Code of Conduct
+title: ThaiPy Code of Conduct
 ---

 ## Code of Conduct